rehierl/html-outliner-spec/issue-associations.md

 sectioning root elements.

-If a term would exist (e.g. **sectioning element**) that allowed to refer to the group/class of elements for which an inner outline is defined, this term could then be used for the name of a class that inherits from the `Element` type and which it extends by an `innerOutline` property.
+If a term would exist (e.g. **sectioning element**) that allowed to refer to the group/class of elements for which an inner outline is defined, it could be used for the name of a class that inherits from the `Element` type and which it extends by an `innerOutline` property.
 This would then allow to refine the above two properties into: `Outline SectioningElement.innerOutline` and `SectioningElement Outline.outlineOwner`.

 <!-- ####################################################################### -->